Mohsen Mohammadseifi

-Mohsen Mohammadseifi (محسن محمدسیفی, born 8 September 1989 in Zanjan) is an Iranian wushu athlete.
+Mohsen Mohammadseifi (محسن محمدسیفی, born 8 September 1989 in Zanjan) is an Iranian mixed martial artist and wushu athlete currently competing in the Professional Fighters League.
+He previously competed for the Bahrain-based Brave Combat Federation.

 He won the gold medal at the 2010 Asian Games in Guangzhou and 2014 Asian Games in Incheon, South Korea.
 He won the 1st place at the 2018 Asian Games in Jakarta, Indonesia.
 He won 5 wushu world championships gold medals between 2011 and 2019.
+He has been appointed as the new head of the Wushu Board in the city of Zanjan, Iran.